MatCyt/microsoft-graph-send-mail/README.md

 # microsoft-graph-send-mail
-Sample script for sending emails with multiple attachments using Microsoft Graph API and Python
+Sample Python Azure Function for sending emails with multiple attachments using Microsoft Graph API and Python